Yashbansalll/DAA-Puzzle-Solving-With-BFS/README.md

 each state is mapped to it's parent(state before moving "0"),

 BFS algorithm finds shortest path from initial state to solution.

+A C-implementation solving the 8-puzzle problem using the uninformed search strategy BFS (Breadth-First Search) and heusitic search strategy A*.
+The goal is to empirically compare both strategies' space and time performance.

+For each strategy, the program collects and outputs the following information:

+sequence of moves corresponding to the solution (e.g. up, down, left, right) total number of nodes expanded total number of nodes generated length of the solution path (number of moves)
+Test Cases
+Goal board configuration:

+1	2	3
+8	0	4
+7	6	5

+Initial board configurations:

+Easy
+1	3	4
+8	6	2
+7	0	5
+Medium
+2	8	1
+0	4	3
+7	6	5
+Hard
+2	8	1
+4	6	3
+7	5	0
+Worst
+5	6	7
+4	0	8
+3	2	1